NewsHispanic Heritage

 She started out selling her arts and crafts in 1999 and decorating them with crystals using a tweezer.
 After a couple of years, her work took off.

 “I ended up growing that company into hundreds of accounts and stores and hotels selling our products.
-My wife and I started manufacturing these products and we were using tweezers to apply these crystals,” Rapko said.
+I started manufacturing these products and we were using tweezers to apply these crystals,” Rapko said.

 “I glued 700 crystals onto this shoe in less than 40 minutes using my innovative tool,” Rapko said.